 Qualified entities can also help families gather documents to complete the full application process, reducing the administrative burden on states to get missing information.

 Sixteen states use presumptive eligibility to enroll children in Medicaid and/or CHIP.

 In addition, the Affordable Care Act extended the concept of presumptive eligibility to hospitals.
 All states must offer qualifying hospitals the opportunity to conduct presumptive eligibility determinations.
 Visit Medicaid and CHIP Learning Collaborative Toolbox for more information about Hospital Presumptive Eligibility.

 States may rely on eligibility information from "Express Lane" agency programs to streamline and simplify enrollment and renewal in Medicaid and CHIP.
 Express Lane agencies may include Supplemental Nutrition Assistance Program (SNAP), School Lunch programs, Temporary Assistance for Needy Families (TANF), Head Start, and the Women, Infant, and Children's program (WIC) , among others.
 States can also use state income tax data to determine Medicaid and CHIP eligibility for children.
 Visit Express Lane Eligibility page to learn more about states that have adopted this strategy.

 States may provide children with 12 months of continuous coverage through Medicaid and CHIP, even if the family's income changes during the year.

 Guaranteeing ongoing coverage ensures that children receive appropriate care, and helps doctors develop relationships with children and their families.
 This option eliminates cycling on and off of coverage during the year.
 This also reduces state time and money that would be spent on unnecessary paperwork and preventable care needs.

-Thirty-three states use continuous eligibility to keep eligible children enrolled in Medicaid and/or CHIP.
+Thirty-four states use continuous eligibility to keep eligible children enrolled in Medicaid and/or CHIP.